-The earliest stucco fragments, found in the western corner of the courtyard, have been dated to the end of the tenth century.
+The earliest stucco fragments, found in the western corner of the courtyard, have been dated to the end of the 10th/4th c.
+AH.
 The interior of the dome chamber and iwan are extensively covered in plaster.
 The dome and zone of transition are articulated with simulated brickwork; the iwan vault is uniquely faced with a complex stucco design of interlacing arabesques.
 The mihrab exemplifies skilled stucco carving, and may represent Mongol restoration.

 Pope, Arthur Upham.
 "Architectural Ornament."
-In A Survey of Persian Art from Prehistoric Times to the Present, edited by Pope, Arthur Upham and Phyllis Ackerman (assistant editor), Vol. 3 Architecture, Its Ornament, City Plans, Gardens, 3rd ed., 1258-1364.
+In A Survey of Persian Art from Prehistoric Times to the Present.
+Vol. 3: Architecture, Its Ornament, City Plans, Gardens, edited by Arthur Upham Pope and Phyllis Ackerman, 3rd ed., 1258-1364.
 Tehran: Soroush Press, 1977.

 Schroeder, Eric.
 "Standing Monuments of the First Period."
 In Pope and Ackerman, eds., A Survey of Persian Art.
 Vol. 3, 931-966.

 - September 7, 2018 (AKDC staff): edited data (added more specific dates; added alternate names); updated description according to information in Ganjnamah, Hillenbrand; added photos.